Why Most Published Research Findings Are False

 "Why Most Published Research Findings Are False" is a 2005 essay written by John Ioannidis, a professor at the Stanford School of Medicine, and published in PLOS Medicine.
 It is considered foundational to the field of metascience.

 In the paper, Ioannidis argued that a large number, if not the majority, of published medical research papers contain results that cannot be replicated.
 In simple terms, the essay states that scientists use hypothesis testing to determine whether scientific discoveries are significant.
-"Significance" is formalized in terms of probability, and one formalized calculation ("P value") is reported in the scientific literature as a screening mechanism.
-Ioannidis posited assumptions about the way people perform and report these tests; then he constructed a statistical model which indicates that most published findings are false positive results.
+Statistical significance is formalized in terms of probability, with its p-value measure being reported in the scientific literature as a screening mechanism.
+Ioannidis posited assumptions about the way people perform and report these tests; then he constructed a statistical model which indicates that most published findings are likely false positive results.

+While the general arguments in the paper recommending reforms in scientific research methodology were well-received, Ionnidis received criticism for the validity of his model and his claim that the majority of scientific findings are false.
+Responses to the paper suggest lower false positive and false negative rates than what Ionnidis puts forth.